abojotemi/Aptos-NFT-Marketplace-dApp/README.md

 3. **Claim NFT**: The highest bidder claims the NFT after the auction ends.
 4. **Claim Bid Amount**: The owner claims the highest bid amount after the auction ends, minus the marketplace fee.

+#### Note
+Trying to claim the NFT before the auction is over will lead to an error

 ### Example Usage
 #### Initialize Auction
 ```move